relliky/Tais_Home_Assistant_Config/README.md

   - Extra commands supported:
     - Alexa, Find my iPhone
       - This will set a "Find My" alert to my iphone.
 Other apple devices are also supported.
+    - Alex, set TV brightness to xxx
+      - This will adjust TV brightness in the same room the Echo speaker is called.

 Remote Control:
 - WOL on PCs/NAS